-Optional benefits will be provided under the Classified Flexible Compensation Program (see program booklet for details).
-Part-time employees are eligible to purchase, at a cost to the employee, life insurance coverage in \$10,000 increments up to \$20,000, on the first day of the month in which their probationary period ends (if probation ends on or before the 15th of that month) or the first of the month following the end of their probationary period (if probation ends after the 15th of the month).
-The rates are detailed in the Flex Comp Booklet.
+Part-time employees are eligible to purchase, at a cost to the employee, life insurance coverage in \$10,000 increments up to \$20,000, on the first day of the month following their date of hire.

 2. Basic Medical - Health - Hospitalization